What is the difference between an Executor and Trustee?

 No – trusts can be made during our lifetimes.
 This article is focusing on trusts that we make in our wills.

-What does the Trustee Appointment look like in a Will?
+What does the Trustee appointment look like in a Will?

 Dependent upon the house style of the solicitors who prepared the will, then the appointment clause is likely to read something like:-